 I read a blog post a few days ago titled ‘Romance Ruins Real Love’.

 The post reminded me of a conversation I had with an old friend some years ago.
 She said her favorite part of relationship was the first weeks, when everything is romantic anticipation and excitement.
 I remember how violently I disagreed with that view, though I didn’t say so to my friend at the time.

 I never trust romance, because I don’t equate it with love.
 Even as a child, I was suspicious of princes on white horses.
 As an adult, I want a relationship that survives the flu, a broken toilet, a week-long power outage, job loss, poverty, a car accident, a road trip, moving house and painting a room together.
 Anyone can dress up, buy flowers and make a reservation, given adequate time, money and motivation.
 Anyone can make love with words.
 Many can show up for a great night between the sheets.
 Most of life, however, consists of day-to-day challenges, tasks and unexpected stuff that no one can prepare for, and that’s when we find out what we’re made of, as well as those around us.

 In spite of all that, I hunger for romance in my life.
 I always have.

 I realized this week I couldn’t come up with a succinct definition of romance.
 I could write lists of what I find romantic, sensual or sexy, but how do those categories overlap into a central core of what romance actually is?
-As I sat down to begin this blog, I grabbed my Random House College Dictionary and was absolutely shocked at what I found.
+As I sat down to begin this post, I grabbed my Random House College Dictionary and was absolutely shocked at what I found.

 Romance: A baseless, fanciful story; a love affair.